sk1project/uniconvertor/README.md

 </center>

-UniConvertor 2.0 is a multiplatform universal vector graphics translator.
+UniConvertor 2.0 is a cross-platform universal vector graphics translator.
 Uses sK1 2.0 model to convert one format to another.

 sK1 Project (https://sk1project.net)